 Students transferring from another college to Virginia Western Community College must submit an application for admission.
 In addition, transfer students should have official transcripts from all colleges previously attended submitted directly to the Records Office, Virginia Western Community College, 3094 Colonial Avenue SW, Roanoke, VA 24015.

 Please note that students who have attended another Virginia community college do not need to submit an official transcript from the community college when applying to Virginia Western.
-By completing the Request for VCCS Transcript Evaluation form, your credits can be transferred to Virginia Western.
+By completing the Request for VCCS Transcript Evaluation form (PDF), your credits can be transferred to Virginia Western.

 Transfer students who are ineligible to return to a college previously attended will generally not be eligible to enroll at Virginia Western until at least one semester has elapsed.
 Special conditions for the admission of such students, including placement on probation, will be imposed as deemed appropriate by the college.